Owzar, Kouros

 Overview

-The Bioinformatics Shared Resource, a core function of Duke Cancer Institute (DCI), supports the bioinformatics research needs of DCI members, including their needs for complex genomic and imaging data management, data integration, computing, statistical analysis, and machine learning.
-The support provided by the Bioinformatics Shared Resource is critical to DCI as it enables its members to analyze and interpret results from experimental and study data to its full potential with rigor and efficiency.
-The group supports every facet of analysis of high-dimensional genomic and imaging data, from the design stage, to pre-processing, to high-level association analyses with complex phenotypes, to annotation of results.
-The faculty and staff of the Bioinformatics Shared Resource not only answer DCI members’ data analysis needs, but also contribute to writing abstracts and manuscripts as well as grant and contract applications.
+The Bioinformatics Shared Resource supports the bioinformatics research needs of DCI members, including their needs for complex genomic and imaging data management, data integration, computing, statistical analysis, and machine learning.
+The support provided by the Bioinformatics Shared Resource is critical to DCI as it enables its members to analyze and interpret results from experimental and study data to their full potential with rigor and efficiency.

 This shared resource provides support to DCI programs and individual laboratories, coordinates institutional efforts in bioinformatics, helps drive the development of biotechnology and pharmaceutical sectors within Duke, and creates synergy between scientific and clinical groups.
 The importance of the Bioinformatics Shared Resource within DCI and at Duke has amplified with the explosion of genomic, proteomic, metabolomic, and other high-throughput data types; these data carry vast potential utility for breakthroughs in clinical and translational research, especially when combined with clinical, imaging, and other scientific data.
 Investigators spanning scientific disciplines that use high-dimensional bioinformatics data (e.g., genomics, metabolomics, proteomics) can leverage our expertise to increase the quality and efficiency of complex, integrative, collaborative cancer research.
+Given that the bioinformatics and biostatistics needs of DCI members often intersect, this shared resource is tightly integrated with the Biostatistics Shared Resource and serves as a liaison between DCI members and other DCI cores, notably the Integrated Cancer Genomics (ICG), the Functional Genomics (FG), and the BioRepository and Precision Pathology Center (BRPC) shared resources.

 Services

-• Bulk and single-cell RNA-seq
+• RNA-Seq -- Bulk and single-cell

-• ChIP-seq
+• ChIP-Seq

-• Bulk and single-cell ATAC-seq
+• ATAC-Seq -- Bulk and single-cell

-• Bulk and single cell TCR/BCR
+• T and B Cell Receptor (TCR/BCR) sequencing-- Bulk and single cell

-• CRISPR and sgRNA screens
+• CRISPR screens and single-guide RNA detection

 • Flow cytometry